sahil-ansari01/We-are-the-Champions/README.md

 # We-are-the-Champions

-You can endorse your collegues for the hard work the put it!
+You can endorse your collegues for the hard work they put in!

 Live : 🔗https://we-are-the-champions-app.netlify.app/